elte-fi/www-webprogramozas/pages/subjects/webeng/practices/typescript-language.md

-# Practice lesson: The TypeScript language -- Web engineering
+# The TypeScript language -- Web engineering

 > TypeScript is a typed superset of JavaScript that compiles to plain JavaScript.